Diocese of Cleveland

-The Diocese of Cleveland (Dioecesis Clevelandensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in northeastern Ohio in the United States.
-As of September 2020, the bishop is Edward Malesic.
-The Cathedral of St. John the Evangelist, located in Cleveland, is the mother church of the diocese.
+The Diocese of Cleveland (Dioecesis Clevelandensis) is a diocese of the Catholic Church in northeastern Ohio in the United States.
+It is a suffragan diocese of the Archdiocese of Cincinnati.
+The bishop is Edward Malesic.
+The Cathedral of St. John the Evangelist, located in Cleveland, is the mother church.

-The Diocese of Cleveland is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Cincinnati.

 Territory

-The Diocese of Cleveland is currently the 17th-largest diocese in the United States by population, encompassing the counties of Ashland, Cuyahoga, Geauga, Lake, Lorain, Medina, Summit, and Wayne.
+The Diocese of Cleveland encompasses the counties of Ashland, Cuyahoga, Geauga, Lake, Lorain, Medina, Summit, and Wayne.

 History

 Early history

-During the 17th century, present day Ohio was part of the French colony of New France.
-The Diocese of Quebec, had jurisdiction over the region.
-However, unlike other parts of the future American Midwest, there were no attempts to found Catholic missions in Ohio.
+During the 18th century, present day Ohio was part of the French colony of New France.
+The Diocese of Quebec in Quebec City had jurisdiction over the region.
+However, unlike other parts of the future American Midwest, the French made no attempts to found Catholic missions in Ohio.

-In 1763, Ohio Country became part of the British Province of Quebec, forbidden from settlement by American colonists.
-After the American Revolution ended in 1783, Pope Pius VI erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
+In 1763, after the end of the French and Indian War, France ceded all of its colonies west of the Mississippi River to Great Britain.
+Ohio Country became part of the British Province of Quebec, forbidden from settlement by American colonists.After the American Revolution ended in 1783, Pope Pius VI erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
 In 1787, the Ohio area became part of the Northwest Territory of the United States.
 Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic in 1789.

 In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new state of Ohio along with the other midwest states.
 Pope Pius VII on June 19, 1821, erected the Diocese of Cincinnati, taking all of Ohio from Bardstown.

 Diocese of Cleveland

 1840 to 1870

 Pope Pius IX erected the Diocese of Cleveland on April 23, 1847, with territory taken from the Archdiocese of Cincinnati.
-At that point, the diocese included counties going west to Toledo and south to Youngstown He named Reverend Louis Rappe as the first bishop of Cleveland.
+At that point, the diocese included counties going west to Toledo and south to Youngstown.
+He named Louis Rappe as the first bishop of Cleveland.

 When Rappe took office, the diocese contained 42 churches and 21 priests; the first and only Catholic church in Cleveland was St. Mary's on the Flats.
 He soon established the city's first parochial school, which doubled as a chapel.